 - Agility – The ability to stop, start, and change directions quickly.
 Agility is a skill-related component of physical fitness.
 One’s agility can be increased by doing specific footwork drills on an agility ladder, staggered tire formation, or any other type of obstacle course that requires the individual to adjust body position, speed, and direction quickly.
 Agility can be tested by timing individuals running through a series of staggered cones or obstacles for a predetermined distance.
 Examples of agility: A football player cutting across the field, a gymnast doing a floor routine, or a soccer player dribbling the ball around defenders.
 View the video at bottom of page to see examples of agility in action.

 - Balance – Controlling body positions while standing still or moving.
 Balance is a skill-related component of physical fitness.
-Balance can be tested by standing on one leg with eyes closed for 30 seconds on each leg.
-Balance can be improved by increasing one’s core strength.
+Balance can be tested by standing on one leg with eyes closed for 30 seconds on each leg or by performing the Y-Balance Test.
+Balance can be improved by increasing one’s overall core strength.
 Specific training techniques using exercise equipment such as balance discs, Fit-Balls, BOSU, or standing on one leg while performing an exercise can help to improve one’s balance.
-Examples of balance: A gymnast on a balance beam, a surfer on a surfboard riding a wave, a one leg deadlift pictured above, or simply jumping around on one foot.
+Examples of balance: A gymnast jumping and landing on a balance beam, a surfer on a surfboard riding a wave, a one leg deadlift pictured above, or simply jumping around on one foot.

 - Body Composition – The ratio of muscle to fat in the body.
 Having a high percentage of body fat compared to lean muscle has shown to increase risk of heart disease, certain cancers, strokes, and diabetes.
 Doing daily cardiovascular exercise and strength training, along with a healthy diet, will help to reduce body fat and increase lean muscle mass.
 Body Composition can be measured by skinfold calipers, waist-to-hip ratios, circumference measurements, bioelectric impedence, and hydrostatic weighing.
 Body composition is a health-related component of physical fitness.
 In addition to body composition, individuals should know their body mass index (BMI) as well.
 Click here for further information about body mass index and to determine your BMI.

 - Cardiovascular Endurance – Engaging in physical activity for long periods of time.
 Cardiovascular endurance can be measured indoors by performing a 3 minute step test or by stress tests on a treadmill or stationary bike.
-Cardiovascular endurance can also be measured by field tests such as Cooper’s 12-minute Run, the 1.5 Mile Run, or the 600 Yard Walk/Run.
+Cardiovascular endurance can also be measured by field tests such as Cooper’s 12-minute Run, the 1.5 Mile Run, the 600 Yard Walk/Run, or a Shuttle Run.
 However, some disadvantages to outdoor field tests include wind, humidity, and temperature.
 Cardiovascular endurance is a health-related component of physical fitness.
-Examples of cardiovascular endurance: A cross-country running race, running a marathon, jumping rope, or a high-intensity circuit training.
+In order to improve cardiovascular endurance, one must be consistent with daily aerobic exercise while reaching appropriate target heart rate zones.
+Please click here for more information regarding cardiovascular endurance and examples of cardiovascular/aerobic exercises.
+Examples of cardiovascular endurance: A cross-country running race, running a marathon, jumping rope, or high-intensity circuit training.

 - Coordination – Making movements work together smoothly.
 This usually consists of upper and lower body movements being performed at the same time.
 Coordination is a skill-related component of physical fitness.
-Coordination can be improved by performing exercises that require the individual to us upper body muscle groups and lower body muscle groups at the same time.
+Coordination can be improved by performing exercises that require the individual to use upper body muscle groups and lower body muscle groups at the same time.
+Coordination can be tested with a variety of manual dexterity tests and hand/eye coordination tests.
+One example of such test is balancing on one leg and throwing a tennis ball against a wall and catching the returning ball in the opposite hand.
 Please view our gallery to see examples of exercises you can do to improve your coordination.
-Examples of coordination: Performing a squat on a BOSU while doing a shoulder press, a baseball pitcher throwing a pitch, a pole vaulter in track and field, or jumping rope) View the video at bottom of this page to see examples of coordination in action.
+Examples of coordination: Performing a squat on a BOSU while doing a shoulder press, a baseball pitcher throwing a pitch, a pole vaulter in track and field, or jumping rope.
+View the video at bottom of this page to see examples of coordination in action.

 - Flexibility – Moving specific joints or a group of joints through a wide range of motion (ROM).
-Flexibility is a health-related component of physical fitness that plays a very important role in the functioning of all individuals especially athletes. (example: a gymnast doing a leg split, someone doing yoga, or bending over to touch your toes) Flexibility can be measured by a sit-and-reach test.
+Flexibility is a health-related component of physical fitness that plays a very important role in the functioning of all individuals especially athletes.
+Examples of flexibility include: a gymnast doing a leg split, someone doing yoga, or bending over to touch your toes.
+The most common tests for flexibility include the Sit-and-Reach Test and the Shoulder Joint Reach Flexibility Test.
 There are three techniques that can be used to increase one’s flexibility: ballistic stretching, static stretching, and proprioceptive neuromuscular facilitation.
 Ballistic stretching is a short-duration, high-force stretch that uses bouncing movements to stretch muscles.
 Ballistic stretching is a high-risk injury type of stretching and is not recommended to the general public.
 Bring It Home Personal Training does not teach this stretching technique.
 Static stretching is the most common type of stretching that uses slow and steady movements that takes a muscle to a point of slight tension and then force is slowly applied to produce a greater stretch.
 Propricoceptive Neuromuscular Facilitation (PNF) stretching is more advanced and requires force applied against the stretching muscle while incorporating an isometric contraction on either the muscle being stretched or its opposite.
 This advanced type of stretching should be done with a professional fitness trainer or physical therapist.

 - Muscular Endurance – Using muscles repetitively without fatiguing for an extending period of time.
 Muscular Endurance can be measured by a 60 second push-up test or 60 second half sit-up or crunch test.
 Muscular endurance is a health-related component of physical fitness.
 Please click here for more information about muscular endurance.
 Examples of muscular endurance: Long-distance cycling, using a rowing machine or crewing, or doing push-ups until fatigue has been reached.

 - Muscular Strength – Producing force using muscles.
 Muscular strength has also been defined as the maximum pull or push that can be exerted one time by a muscle group.
 Muscular Strength is a health-related component of physical fitness.
-Muscular Strength can be measured by performing a 1 repetition maximum (RM) test or 10 RM test on a chest press.
+Muscular Strength can be measured by performing a 1 repetition maximum (RM) test or a 10 RM test on a chest press in order to test upper body strength.
 Other ways of testing strength can be done by using a dynamometer, cable ensiometer, load cells or strain gauges, or various strength exercises, such as how many pull-ups, push-ups, or biceps curls an individual can do.
 Examples of muscular strength: Performing a bench press, pull-ups, biceps curls or lunge pictured below.
 Please see our gallery for more images of how to increase muscular strength.

 - Reaction Time – How quickly an individual responds to a stimulus.
 Reaction time is a skill-related component of physical fitness.
 Reaction time can be tested in a variety of ways.
 A simple test is a Reaction Time Tester found at TopEndSports.com.
 Click here to take the test.
 Examples of reaction time: playing tennis or table tennis, a baseball player swinging at a pitch, or a soccer goalie saving a ball kicked at the goal.
 View the video at the bottom of this page to see examples of reaction time in action.

 - Speed – Performing a movement or covering a distance in a short period of time.
 Speed is a skill-related component of physical fitness.
-Speed can be measured by timing a 40-yard dash.
+Speed can be measured by timing a 40-yard dash, 30 meter sprint, or the Illinois Agility Test.
 Individuals can increase speed by sprinting down hill or wearing a small parachute or weighted vest on your back while sprinting.
 Examples of speed: Sprinting 50 meters, swimming 50 meters as fast as possible, or speed skating.
 View the video at the bottom of this page to see examples of speed in action.

 The 5 components of physical fitness that are directly health-related and the 6 components of physical fitness that are skill-related (or sports-related) should be incorporated into your daily exercise routines.
 Combining all 11 components of fitness into your exercise program will certainly make you stronger, faster, improve your balance and flexibilty, and you will be able to perform daily routine tasks without fatique and exhaustion.